 Virginia bank and the Rod man on the Maryland shore.
-To cover the difficult project area, BIA’s environmental scientists used their own boats to ferry staff across the river.
-In late August, BIA's overall project manager Bob Cox, PE, PLS, hacked his way through the underbrush along the 1.5 mile reconstruction route along with BIA colleagues to review every cross section, check design grades, verify culvert locations and make an overall check of the preliminary plans.
+To cover the difficult project area, Isett’s environmental scientists used their own boats to ferry staff across the river.
+In late August, Isett's overall project manager Bob Cox, PE, PLS, hacked his way through the underbrush along the 1.5 mile reconstruction route along with Isett colleagues to review every cross section, check design grades, verify culvert locations and make an overall check of the preliminary plans.
 The "on foot" team included project structural engineers Keast & Hood staff members.
 Preliminary design work had begun in 2007 with a feasibility study prepared by HDR, Inc. and Keast & Hood, Co.
-BIA provided surveys for that phase of the project as well.
+Isett provided surveys for that phase of the project as well.

 The path opened to the public in October 2012.